-This paper can address any single aspect of the reading.
-These papers are short for a reason: no parishioner wants a five-page answer to a question.
+Each session, a 2 page critical engagement paper is due.
+This paper can address any aspect of the reading, and engagement questions are suggested for each session.
+These papers are short for a reason: no parishioner wants a 5 page answer to a question.
 They want a concise, thoughtful response that helps them continue thinking through a dilemma.
 The point is not to cover every aspect of the readings, but focus on an element that stood out to you for its insight, interest, inadequacy, or controversy so you understand how a particular author or method helps you think through ethical questions.

 This critical engagement is evidenced by asking questions of the text itself, discovering or inferring an author’s assumptions and assessing them, considering the strengths and weaknesses of an author’s argument, and considering the text’s relevance to our developing understanding of ethics in your ministry context.

 Please email the whole class at least four days before each session.
 Please send an email to all member with a subject that includes your name, the class name, and the session day.
 Please DO NOT reply to someone else’s email as a way of sharing your paper.

 Please read the paper of your colleagues before you come to class!
 These papers will discussed by fellow students as a part of discussion sessions and so are a crucial part of the success of each session.

 Participants taking the course for credit will propose a final project from among the choices below.
 Your choice should be informed by which will be most useful to your ongoing educational development.

 - Projects proposals due: May 19th.
 A 1-page description of project summarizing topic, approach, and format.
 These will be discussed and reviewed in class.

 - Final project due: JUNE 20th.